netcon-consulting/ssh-function/README.md

  - backup multiple or all servers via ssh (rbackup)

-Its quite similar to ansible but only thes four functions are available (atm)
+Its quite similar to ansible but only these four functions are available (atm)

 Unlike ansible it does not require Python and it does not require a separate Hosts file.
 These functions just read the server list from default ssh config file.

+You can address a hostname, part of hostname (ex. all "mail" servers) or simply all servers form config.
+These functions read the "Host" label

 Installation:

-Place these functions in /.bashrc or /.zshrc and do "source ~/.zshrc.
+Place these functions in "/.bashrc" or "/.zshrc" and do "source ~/.zshrc".

 Execution: